If you want to decorate your home with Birch Logs but find them too expensive to purchase, make your own instead with this DIY Birch Log Tutorial!

 Using a paint brush, spread Elmer’s glue all over the Kraft paper.
 I dilute the Elmer’s with water (about 80% Elmer’s and 20% water).
 Not only does it save on glue, but it’s also easier to spread.

-Place the newspaper roll onto the Kraft paper and roll it up.
+Place the newspaper roll (or pool noodle) onto the Kraft paper and roll it up.
 Don’t worry about any wrinkles, wrinkles are ok.
 Then, apply your glue to the inside and outside of the ends and then fold inward.
 If it overlaps, that’s ok and if it doesn’t quite reach, that’s ok too because you’re going to cover the ends anyways.

 Cut a circle out of Kraft paper for each end.
 Don’t worry about making it a perfect circle.
 You will want to cut it so the circle folds a bit over the roll.
 Adhere with glue, both under and over the paper.
 In fact, I found out later it is best to coat the entire end in glue.
 It creates a sealant which makes it easier to remove the paint you will accidentally end up getting on the ends during your log painting.